thaian161/Dirty-Paws/README.md

-# Final Project: Dirty Paws 🐾
+# Graduation Project: Dirty Paws 🐾

 Dirty Paws is a cartoon pet-themed dating app built with Node, React, Express, and PostgreSQL.